 The first step in the conversion of the playing field to organic will be applying preemergence made of corn gluten meal to inhibit weed growth.
 Depending on the needs of the soil based on tests conducted by UW-Extension, the field will receive liquid applications containing such things as kelp extracts, horticultural molasses, humic acids, and fungi to balance it.
 The soil will need around ten applications the first year, then this could be brought down to 3-4 in a year.

 The next step in the process is to add a half-inch top layer of vegetative compost made of materials like grass clippings and leaves, which will put nitrogen biology back into the soil.

 “There’s no wood mulches, or sawdust, or pellets,” said Virden.

 Because it’s all organic, there’s no wait period before kids can use it safely.
 “As soon as we apply this, you can step on it,” said Cody See, Grounds Specialist.

 Users will notice a softer playing surface and a lighter green grass.
 It will take several years, however, to see the full effect of the applications on weeds and bug control.

 The Parks & Recreation Department will observe the results of this test field and consider converting other fields in the city to organic in a few years.
 “We’re hoping with our parks that we continue these safer, more green practices, that’s better for our users,” said See.

 The department has already taken steps toward more environmentally friendly practices in recent years, such as by reusing trees and creating a natural water filtration system for the Kodiak Bear Exhibit in 2015.
 It will repurpose lumber this year for the upcoming cougar exhibit expansion and a new gravel tree bed at the Wildwood Zoo, and has also reduced chemical treatments overall.

-“As a whole, we’ve been trying to be greener department,” said Steinbach.
+“As a whole, we’ve been trying to be a greener department,” said Steinbach.
 “We’re trying to take small steps to make an impact.”